udoschneider/RenoirSt/CONTRIBUTING.md

 ## How to report issues

 The issue tracker is this GitHub repository.
 Please use the labels to categorize the issue.

 ## How to contribute code

 Remember:
 - This project is MIT licensed, so any code contribution must be under the same license.
 - This project uses [semantic versioning](http://semver.org/), so keep it in mind when you make backwards-incompatible changes.
 If some backwards incompatible change is made the major version MUST be increased.
-- The source code is hosted in this GitHub repository using the filetree format in the `source` folder.
+- The source code is hosted in this GitHub repository using the tonel format in the `source` folder.
 The master branch contains the latest changes, feel free to send pull requests or fork the project.
 - Code contributions without test cases have a lower probability of being merged into the main branch.